CartoDB/carto-workshop/02-builder-analysis/exercises/l_line.md

 #### 5.1 Explore and style data with Widgets

-* Click on the tear drop icon inside of each widget to see Auto-style feature.
+* Click on the tear drop icon inside each widget to see the Auto-style feature.
 * Filter the data by interacting with the category and histogram widgets.

 ![widget_filter](imgs/l_line/widget_filter.png)